 All this produced a good deal of regulatory complexity, even before one takes account of the difficulty in pinning down and tagging the provenance of any particular rosewood or rosewood-ish tree.
 Determining an exact, traceable identity of some timbers has proved very difficult even for the best of Northern, rich-world, scrupulous consumer-country regulators, out in the timberyards at ports and so on, where it counts.
-In short, as with shark fins, one of the easiest ways of avoiding CITES-inspired national regulation is simply to fake the required certificates of type and origin (though there are hopes that digitisation may help fight fraud).
+In short, as with shark fins, one of the easiest ways of avoiding CITES-inspired national regulation is simply to fake the required certificates of type and origin (though there are hopes that digitisation may help fight fraud, but I fear digital-criminals will provide the means to deliver fake reassurance).